ImageMagick/Usage-Markdown/windows/index.md

 [![\[IM Output\]](colorspace_sRGB.png)](colorspace_sRGB.png)
 colorspace sRGB

-A similar example to the above using UNIX shell scripting is given in [Isometric Cube using Shears](../warping/#sheared_cube).
+A similar example to the above using Unix shell scripting is given in [Isometric Cube using Shears](../warping/#sheared_cube).

 This batch file takes the color space as a command line parameter "`%1`".
 It then generates the three sides of the cube and shears and mounts them such that we get an isometric view, where the point (0,0,0) lies at the centre of a hexagon.